aronchick/Project-Zen-and-the-Art-of-Data-Maintenance/Chapter_000000004/content.md

 - **Data problems are invisible** until something breaks spectacularly
 - **Data problems require domain expertise**, not just engineering skill

-If a senior data engineer costs $200K+/year fully loaded, and they spend half their time fighting fires instead of building features, you're burning $100K annually on invisible costs.
+If a senior data engineer costs $200K+/year (fully loaded, including benefits, insurance, fancy cups of coffee in the break room, etc etc), and they spend half their time fighting fires instead of building features, you're burning $100K annually on invisible costs.
 Multiply that by your team size.

 ### The Compounding Effect

 Bad data decisions compound like credit card debt.
-Here's a real example from a variety of a companies I have advised:
+Here's examples from a variety of a companies:

 **Quarter 1**: "Let's just store everything as strings, we'll fix it later"